-Summary: Spanish Uncovered (and the similar German and Italian courses) come from Olly Richards, the creator of the super popular blog I Will Teach You A Language.
+Summary: Spanish Uncovered (and the similar German, French and Italian courses) come from Olly Richards, the creator of the super popular blog I Will Teach You A Language.
 It’s quite a bit different than most courses as it revolves around a story.
 It can be a bit more challenging than other courses, as you begin reading somewhat long texts right off the bat.
 Overall, I found it to be a more fun way to approach language learning that will be great for some but not ideal for others.

 The instruction is clear but can have too much information crammed into a single lesson.

 You’ll practice every aspect of the language.